We had been thrown into Japan’s Land Cruiser community with enthusiasm and hospitality thanks to the Land Cruiser’s Festa in Kyushu, which …

-April 20, 2017: Before we will drive to Tokio to catch an airplane to the Netherlands we have been fortunate to be invited by Peter Ivy, a glassblower who makes beautiful pieces of functional art in his studio in Toyama.
+April 20, 2017: We were fortunate enough to stay with Peter Ivy, a glassblower who makes stunning pieces of functional art in his studio in Toyama.

 “To walk nature is to witness a thousand miracles.” ~Mary Davis

 November 29, 2016.
-We feel welcome, we feel safe, we are dazzled by all that is new to us.
 We make new friends, admire hellish-looking ponds, and have our first car accident in 13 years on the road.

 When writing our last newsletter (you can sign up for it here) I was reminiscing about our 6-month stay in South Korea …